ubc-library-rc/intro-AGOL/content/explore-data.md

 Close the attribute table.

-At the time of writing, around the world, Sao Paulo, Brazil, the UK, New York, and Lombardia, Italy have all surpassed 10,000 deaths from COVID-19.

 You may notice that the black X symbolizing the **Deaths** layer is very hard to see.
 In the next section, we will change the symbology of this layer to make it more visible.